As product managers, the one question that we get asked every now and then is: "What does a product manager do, anyway?"

 A Day in the Life of a Consumer Tech Product Manager

-To provide you with a glimpse of the product management role, let's start off by discussing what a consumer tech product manager does.
+To provide you with a glimpse of the product management role, let's off by discussing what a consumer tech product manager does.

 There's a lot that tech companies expect from their PMs.

 Here is the daily schedule of an actual individual (broken down into two halves of the day), that summarizes the consumer tech product manager job description: